sreitich/sreitich.github.io/_posts/2025-6-28-projectile-prediction-1.markdown

 ![Prediction diagram: partial fast-forwarding with lerping synchronization]({{ '/' | absolute_url }}/assets/images/per-post/projectile-prediction-1/visualization-forwarding-partial-w-sync.png){: .align-center}

-Now, our projectiles look good on both the server and the local client, but they still look poor on remote clients due to replication time and forward-prediction.
+Now, our projectiles look good on both the server and the local client, but they still look bad on remote clients due to replication time and forward-prediction.
 How can we fix this, without sacrificing our prediction?

 ### Partial Fast-Forwarding with Synchronization and Resimulation